On the Possibility of Melting Water Ice during the Recent Past of Mars: Application to the Formation of Gullies: Conclusions

 \section{Conclusions}

-The objectives of this paper were to discuss the possibility of melting water ice at the surface or in the subsurface of Mars during the last 4 million years when the obliquity of the planet was lower than 35\textdegree.
-The main conclusions of this investigation are: \begin{enumerate} \item Water ice at the surface cannot melt on present-day Mars and during recent periods of high obliquity (up to 35\textdegree) because of the significant sublimation cooling which prevents ice from reaching 273.15~K. \item Subsurface ice at its equilibrium depth can not melt as it is too deep to be efficiently warmed. \item Subsurface ice destabilized after an erosion of the surficial regolith (induced by CO$_2$ ice sublimation for instance) is unlikely to melt since melting requires unrealistic conditions (porous ice that has only been half metamorphised, while being deeply buried and thus old). \item Melting during the burial of the ice is also unlikely as the regolith/dust can not act as an efficient diffusion barrier. \item The presence of salts could allow the formation of brines at the salt–ice interface.
+The objectives of this paper were to discuss the possibility of melting opaque water ice/snow at the surface or in the subsurface of Mars during the last 4 million years when the obliquity of the planet was lower than 35\textdegree.
+The main conclusions of this investigation are: \begin{enumerate} \item Fresh deposited water frost/snow at the surface cannot melt on present-day Mars and during recent periods of high obliquity (up to 35\textdegree) because of the significant sublimation cooling which prevents ice from reaching 273.15~K. \item Subsurface water ice at its equilibrium depth can not melt as it is too deep to be efficiently warmed. \item Subsurface ice destabilized after an erosion of the surficial regolith (induced by CO$_2$ ice sublimation for instance) is unlikely to melt since melting requires unrealistic conditions (porous ice that has only been half metamorphised, while being deeply buried and thus old). \item Melting during the burial of the ice is also unlikely as the regolith/dust can not act as an efficient diffusion barrier. \item The presence of salts could allow the formation of brines at the salt–ice interface.
 However, the volume of the liquid brines would be low given the low concentration of salt that does not significantly depress the melting temperature of ice. \item Exposure of ice with a small amount of dust could melt because of the solid-state greenhouse effect induced by the absorption of solar radiation by dust \cite{Clow1987, Williams2008, Williams2009}.
-However, we can not draw quantitative conclusions about the occurrence of such a mechanism in the recent past of Mars given the sparse observations of such ice at gully locations \cite{Khuller2021ssice,Rangarajan2024}. \end{enumerate}
+However, we can not draw quantitative conclusions about the occurrence of such a mechanism in the recent past of Mars given the sparse observations of such ice at gully locations \cite{Khuller2021ssice, Rangarajan2024}. \end{enumerate}

 Although our study focuses on the recent past of Mars, it cannot be generalized to earlier times, particularly in periods of very high obliquity ($\sim$45\textdegree), when the planet was even more humid, cloudy and likely dustier, possibly allowing ice to melt.
+Finally, improved constraints on Martian ice metamorphism, including the evolution of grain size, porosity, and dust content over time, are essential to better assess the potential for melting in both recent and earlier climatic periods.
+Such knowledge would refine our understanding of the conditions under which surface and subsurface ice could transiently produce liquid water on Mars.